 While the bat carries rabies, its guano or bat droppings are a breeding ground for fungal disease.

+How to remove bats can be a tricky business.
 Bat removal needs extensive training and experience, which is where we can help with just a phone call.

 Bat removal is at an all-time high due to construction and development.
 Bats may be small creatures but can create a giant mess inside and outside your home.